smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 ----------

-🔌This article is not meant to be a lesson in propositional logic but simply an exploration of how to create truth tables using SQL.
+❗This article is not meant to be a lesson in propositional logic but simply an exploration of how to create truth tables using SQL.
 If you are unfamiliar with propositional logic, I recommend taking a discrete mathematics course to understand the principles.

 ----------